Australian Population Webinar Series 2020

 Demographer and author, Andrew Howe hosted an engaging and highly entertaining Q&A session with the authors of three recently published books on population issues, Dr Helen Moyle, Associate Professor Leah Ruppanner and Dr Liz Allen.

-This webinar was held on 19 November 2020.
-A recording can be found here:
+This webinar was held on Thursday 19 November 2020.

 Dr Tom Wilson, Associate Professor Lyons and Dr Jaimie Veale joined facilitator Associate Professor Brian Houle in a fascinating session on how data on gender and sexually diverse populations is and should be collected and analysed.
 Presenters showcased some of the latest innovations in the collection of data and the estimation and projection of populations in sensitive and robust ways that best reflect the diversity of who people are and how they identify.